ManiAm/raspi-enviro-watch/README.md

       mac_address: A4:C1:38:AA:EA:0D
 ```

-When you have multiple LYWSD03MMC devices sending passive BLE advertisements (typically once per minute, containing temperature, humidity, and battery data), the overall goal is to:
+When you have multiple sensor devices sending BLE advertisements, the overall goal is to:

 - Centralize the incoming data
 - Store it for future use
 - Visualize it (graphs, dashboards)
 - Act upon it (alerts, automation)

-Depending on the number of devices and physical deployment area, you need to carefully plan your collector architecture.
+Depending on the number of devices and physical deployment area, you need to carefully plan your collector architecture: single vs multiple collector setup.

-### Single Collector Setup
+## Single Collector Setup

 A single collector architecture for BLE sensor data collection is suitable for small-scale environments such as home labs or personal IoT setups.
 This model works best when you have 1 to 20 BLE sensors located reasonably close to the collector, typically within 10 to 15 meters.
 Actual distance may vary depending on environmental factors like walls, doors, or other physical obstacles, which can significantly impact BLE signal strength and reliability.